ShubhamPatel81/Contact_Manager/README.md

 # 📒 Smart Contact Manager

-A full-stack **Spring Boot application** to manage personal and professional contacts securely.
-It provides user authentication, role-based access, email verification, and social login with Google/GitHub.
+The Smart Contact Manager is a full-stack web application built using Spring Boot that allows users to securely manage their personal and professional contacts.
+It integrates features such as user authentication, role-based access control, email verification, and contact CRUD operations, making it a complete solution for contact management.
+The backend is developed with Spring Boot, Spring MVC, Spring Data JPA, and Spring Security, while MySQL is used as the database.
+For the view layer, the application uses Spring MVC with TailwindCSS, ensuring a clean and responsive user interface.

 ---

-## 🚀 Features
+##  Features
 - User Registration & Login (Spring Security + JWT/OAuth2)
 - Email verification & secure password encryption (BCrypt)
 - Email service integration (SMTP/Mailtrap for testing)